 Ultraviolet (UV) radiation can damage the DNA inside skin cells.
 Sometimes this damage affects certain genes that control how and when cells grow and divide, which may be the first step on the path to cancer.

 The role of MCV infection in the development of MCC is not yet clear.
-For one thing, it’s not clear exactly how infection with MCV might lead to MCC.
-Researchers have found that the virus can cause cells to make a protein that turns off tumor suppressor genes, which might be how this happens.
+Researchers have found that the virus can get inside cells and cause them to make a protein that turns off tumor suppressor genes, which might lead to MCC.

-The importance of MCV infection might help explain why the risk of MCC is higher in people with weakened immune systems.
-It might be that the virus is normally kept in check by the immune system.
+The importance of MCV infection might help explain why people with weakened immune systems have a higher risk of MCC.
+It might be that the virus is normally kept in check (but not eliminated completely) by the immune system.
 A suppressed immune system could allow the virus to grow and flourish, which in turn might raise the risk of MCC.